 Meet raft guide and outdoor enthusiast William Sparks.
-After first falling in love with Western Canada back in 2000 while attending Simon Fraser University, Will then spent some time travelling and gaining outdoor guiding experience in British Columbia, and Central and South America.
+After first falling in love with Western Canada back in 2000 while attending Simon Fraser University, Will then spent some time traveling and gaining outdoor guiding experience in British Columbia, and Central and South America.

 Will first started raft guiding in Boston Bar, British Columbia, on the Nahatlatch River in 2011, and later became a part of the Canadian Outback Rafting team guiding on the Elaho, Squamish and Cheakamus Rivers in Squamish, British Columbia.